 Section 504 of the Rehabilitation Act of 1974 requires that recipients of federal funds provide for equal opportunity for individuals to enter facilities and participate in activities and programs.
 PRDOH is responsible for ensuring programs comply with the requirements set forth in Section 504.
-PRDOH requires that subrecipients comply with Section 504 requirements and the American with Disabilities Act (ADA).
+PRDOH requires that subrecipients comply with Section 504 requirements and ADA.